ASH Clinical Practice Guidelines on Diagnosis and Treatment of Amyloidosis

 This brief, evidence-based pocket guide is intended to help physicians provide quality care to patients.

 This set of metrics is intended to assess compliance with the ASH Clinical Practice Guidelines on Diagnosis of Light Chain Amyloidosis.
-Use this audit report to identify quality gaps at your institution and improve care for patients with light chain amyloidosis.
+Use this tool to identify quality gaps at your institution and improve care for patients with light chain amyloidosis.